 Like women everywhere in the world, Karen women and girls suffer from violence.
-In Karen State violence is state-sponsored and perpetrated by armed Burmese soldiers.
+In Karen State violence is state-sponsored and perpetrated by soldiers of the Burmese military junta.
 Violence against women also occurs in our own communities perpetrated by members of our own community, and often it is husbands against their wives.
-In the refugee camps along the Thai-Burma border, women are safe from the violence of Burmese soldiers, but still are victims of violence perpetrated by men in the community, and by Thai nationals.
+In the refugee camps along the Thai-Burma border, women are safe from the violence of Burmese junta’s soldiers, but still women are victims of violence perpetrated by men in the community, and by Thai nationals.
 Domestic violence is quite common in both the refugee camps and in Karen State.
 Response from governance structures in the refugee camps and in Karen State, is extremely inadequate.
 KWO believes women and girls have a fundamental right to live without violence and without fear.
 We want violence against women to stop.

 1. Project Goal